alexispurslane/SomeAlgorithims/STATS.md

 Note: This includes looking at documentation and Googling stuff.

 - JavaScript: By far the longest, at around 30mins
-- Elixir: ~20mins
+- Elixir: ~15mins
-- Erlang - ~15mins
+- Erlang - ~13mins
 - Haskell - ~13mins

-Winner: Haskell
+Winner: Haskell & Erlang

 ### High-levelness Stats
 Note: This is partly a matter of opinion.